Efficiently Closing Loops in LiDAR-Based SLAM Using Point Cloud Density Maps: Experimental Evaluation

 \subsection{Runtime Evaluation of Our Approach}

 In this additional experiment, we evaluate the runtime of our approach.
-All the experiments are done on an Intel i9-10980XE @ 3.00\,GHz CPU and 64\,GB RAM\@.
-Our approach is implemented in C++ with a single-thread design.
-We present the runtime of different components of our pipeline in~\tabref{tab:runtime}.
-We report the maximum runtimes for a local map to perform ground alignment, loop closure detection, and loop closure alignment.
-We also provide the total number of \maps{}, the average number of scans in each \map{}, and the average number of points in each \map{}.
-The runtime for generation of \maps{} directly corresponds to the \lidar{} odometry algorithm we use.
-We conclude from this analysis that our algorithm is capable of real-time loop closure detection and alignment since it takes approximately a second at worst to process a \map{} containing millions of points from approximately hundreds of \lidar{} scans.
+We run all the experiments on an Intel i9-10980XE @ 3.00\,GHz CPU with 64\,GB RAM\@.
+We implement our approach in C++ with a single-thread design.
+We report the runtime of different components of our pipeline in~\tabref{tab:9}, including the mean and standard deviations for performing ground alignment for a \map{}, detecting loop closures using \bev{} density images, and validating detected loop closures through RANSAC\@.
+We also provide the average number of scans in each \map{}.
+The time required to generate each \map{} is not reported, as it directly corresponds to the \lidar{} odometry algorithm used,~\ie{},~\kiss{}.